 Panasonic G9 versus Olympus E-5

 The Panasonic Lumix DC-G9 and the Olympus E-5 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2010.
 The G9 is a mirrorless interchangeable lens camera, while the E-5 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Olympus provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G9 and the Olympus E-5 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).